 Reporting functionality can project the expected revenue for a protocol based on criteria, such as current subject enrollment and the most up-to-date visit information.
 Invoice reconciliation and automated calculations also assist sites in viewing outstanding balances and invoice ages.

 These are examples of some of the key financial management functionality provided by a CTMS.
 Of course, all systems are not created equal and the functionality may differ greatly between systems.
-Delve into the details of the benefits provided by a specific solution, Allegro CTMS.
+Delve into the details of how a CTMS can help you successfully manage site financials in our eBook.